w3f/polkadot-wiki/docs/learn/learn-accounts.md

 Let's consider an example of a multi-sig on Polkadot with a threshold of 2 and 3 signers: Alice, Bob, and Charlie.
 First, Alice will create the call on-chain by calling `as_multi` with the raw call.
-When doing this Alice will have to deposit `DepositBase + (2 * DepositFactor) = 20.152 DOT` while she waits for either Bob or Charlie also to approve the call.
+When doing this Alice will have to deposit `DepositBase + (2 * DepositFactor) = 20.152 DOT` while she waits for either Bob or Charlie also to approve the call using the `approve_as_multi` extrinsic.
 When Bob comes to approve the call and execute the transaction, he will not need to place the deposit, and Alice will receive her deposit back.
+Similarly, after Alice sends the initial transaction, say Bob or Charlie choose to cancel the transaction due to an error on Alice's part, they can use the `cancel_as_multi` extrinsic.
+The cancellation will release the deposit back to Alice.

 ### Example with Polkadot JS